![]() Fahrbach: 12-String harp guitar |

 |

 The 7-string guitar had an extra "floating" bass string above the fretboard.
-It was only utilized for the open drop D, occasionally tuned to C.
+It was only utilized for the open drop D, and occasionally tuned to C.

 ![]() ![]() |